 Gentle, playful and endlessly amusing, Pugs are truly irresistible.
 Unfortunately, they tend to have a lot of health issues, mainly due to the shape of their face.

-This is why many breeders have taken to crossing these adorable dogs with other breeds, to create such affects as the lengthening of the nose and reducing the bulging of the eyes, to make it easier for the dogs to breathe and reduce the risk of health issues.
+This is why many breeders have taken to crossing them with other breeds to make it easier for the dogs to breathe and reduce the risk of health issues.

 The most popular pug crossbreeds are the Puggle (Pug x Beagle), Jug (Pug x Jack Russel), Chug (Pug x Chihuahua), Bugg (Pug x Boston Terrier), Pug-Tzu (Pug x Shih-Tzu) and Pugalier (Pug x Cavalier King Charles Spaniel).
 Other combinations do exist, though some make more sense than others.

 While crossing Pugs with other breeds is likely to reduce the risk of genetic health issues, some can still occur.
 Unfortunately, some breeds share health issues common in Pugs, and so most Pug cross breeds can still suffer from issues including hip dysplasia, luxating patellas, eye problems, breathing difficulties and overeating.